-Define $\bP = K[\bX(\N^*)]$ and consider the $\N$-algebra endomorphism $\psi:\bF\to\bF$ such that $x_i(1)\mapsto x_i(1)$ and $t(1)\mapsto 1$ for all $i\geq 1$.
+Define $\bP = K[\bX(\N^*)]$ and consider the $\N$-algebra endomorphism $\psi:\bP\to\bP$ such that $x_i(1)\mapsto x_i(1)$ and $t(1)\mapsto 1$ for all $i\geq 1$.
 Clearly, the map $\psi$ is idempotent and $P = \psi(\bP)$.
 Moreover, one has that the $\N$-ideal $\ker(\psi) = \langle t(1) - 1 \rangle_\N$ does not contain any multihomogeneous element different from zero.
 We define now a bijective correspondence between all $\N$-ideals of $P$ and some class of multigraded $\N$-ideals of $\bP$.

 \begin{definition} Let $I$ be any $\N$-ideal of $P$.
-We define $I^*\subset\bP$ the largest multigraded $\N$-ideal contained in the preimage $\psi^{-1}(I)$ that is $I^*$ is the ideal generated by all multihomogeneous elements in $\psi^{-1}(I)$.
+We define $I^*\subset\bP$ to be the largest multigraded $\N$-ideal contained in the preimage $\psi^{-1}(I)$, that is, the ideal $I^*$ is generated by all multihomogeneous elements in $\psi^{-1}(I)$.
 We call $I^*$ the {\em multihomogenization} of the ideal $I$.
 Note that $0^* = 0$. \end{definition}